Robbyswimmer/Goal-Keeper/README.md

 # Goal-Keeper

-This is a website I made to help people keep track of their goals.
+Goal Keeper is a website to help people keep track of their goals.
 It can be used to create goals, monitor goals, view statistics about your goals, and view your history of goal completion.
+It is completely free and it exists because I believe that writing goals is an incredibly important part of life and should be easily accessible to all people.

 ![Goal Keeper](/gk-images/home.png)